bossiemanuele/bossiemanuele.github.io/_portfolio/01_BSIE.md

 - But are not restricted to it
 - Making the index broadly applicable across different settings

----

-## Results

-We evaluate the Boltzmann-Shannon Index across multiple scenarios:
+We evaluated the Boltzmann-Shannon Index across multiple scenarios:

 - **Synthetic Gaussian mixtures**
   → BSI correctly identifies balanced vs. imbalanced clusterings